 She addresses the damaging impact of the pandemic and lockdown on those affected and the ‘other risk factors’ that can lead to the development, as well as the urgency in seeking help to avoid any advancement of the illness.

-Philippe Rovere: Hello, this is Philippe Rovere.
-I’m leading the client relations at The Kusnacht Practice, where we are reinventing the experience of care.
-Today we have the pleasure to welcome Melissa Nobile.
+Presenter: Hello, today we have the pleasure to welcome Melissa Nobile.
 Melissa is a psychologist here, at The Kusnacht Practice.

 Melissa Nobile: Hello.